Sn00pyW00dst0ck/COP5556-Project/README.md

 ### Our Approach

+We attempted to implement interpreting for classes; however, we ran into numerous issues that would have required an extensive re-write of the application which the team did not have time to implement, as it would have involved almost completely restarting the interpreter from scratch.
+Below we have listed out the approach we tried to implement before reverting the code due to numerous issues with it.

 We added a file `GeneralTypeExtended` to enhance type representation, allowing objects to store **fields and methods** with **public and private access control**, similar to class-based OOP models.
 This transition moves from a simple **value-based** `GeneralType` to a **structured** type system.
 We planned to do this by:

 1. Introduce a class that holds **fields** (public/private) and **methods** (public/private).
 2. Move fields from `Map<String, Object>` to `GeneralTypeExtended`.
 3. Convert stored `fields` and `methods` into structured **public/private storage**.
 That is, when a class is parsed, its methods and fields are stored in a `GeneralTypeExtended` instance.
 4. Object instances stay in `GeneralTypeExtended`, making them **true objects** with fields/methods.
-5. Removing direct `Map<String, Object>` usage in fpr more structured class-like access.
+5. Removing direct `Map<String, Object>` usage for more structured class-like access.

 But it lead to the following: